nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### MQTT server interfaces

-Similar to the Connection interfaces, this section allows to configure all the network interfaces and ports where the MQTT broker should be avaialbe.
+Similar to the Connection interfaces, this section allows to configure all the network interfaces and ports where the MQTT broker should be available.
 For each interface/port SSL encryption and authentication can be enabled or disabled.
-Longpress or swipe to the left in order to remove an interface.
+Long-press or swipe to the left in order to remove an interface.
 In order to use integration plugins that use MQTT, at least one MQTT server interface must be enabled.

 #### MQTT permissions